Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Quality Coordinator at Jungheinrich Service & Parts AG & Co.
 KG

-Member of the European Works Council (since 17 March 2022)
+Member of the European Works Council

 Rainer Breitschädel3)

-Member of the Supervisory Board since 24 May 2016
+Supervisory Board member since 24 May 2016

 Engineer